-It is normal for the breasts to be somewhat bruised and swollen after the operation, as is with any surgical procedure.
-The inflammation typically disappears in three to five weeks and rarely lasts longer under the proper care.
+It is normal for the breasts to be somewhat bruised and swollen after the operation.
+The inflammation typically disappears in three to five weeks and rarely lasts longer.
 The garments that close the wounds will be removed by your surgeon after about two weeks, during your follow up exam.
 You will visit your surgeon a few times after the surgery to ensure that the healing and recovery process is unfolding smoothly and no complications are present.

-After the surgery, your surgeon will provide you with a support bra that you will wear most of the day until your doctor deems it is no longer necessary.
-It is designed to prevent swelling and inflammation.
+After the surgery, your surgeon will provide you with a support bra that you will wear until your doctor deems it is no longer necessary.
 You will likely notice a slight decrease in breast sensitivity for about three to six weeks, this is due to inflammation and very rarely does it last any longer than 1-2 months.

 Breast lift surgery will leave some scarring, but with the right care, you can make them nearly invisible with time.
 You should avoid having your scars endure heavy exposure to the sun or UV rays for a minimum of one year, as this can increase there visibility.
 Properly caring for your scars and keeping them out of direct sunlight will increase their chances of eventually becoming undetectable.
 Your surgeon may also some recommend products which could help with scarring.